 Chuck Stovall Jr.

 I was born and raised in Northwest Arkansas.
 I grew up on grits, fried everything and small block Chevy's.
 I was 3 years old in 77 when Smokey & The Bandit came out.
 I didn't see the movie but I heard and saw the Trans AMs running around town.
 I could not understand why my dad had to drive an old Oldsmobile when there were cool cars like those.
 When I was 8, we got a Satellite dish and I first viewed Smokey & the Bandit.
 Right there, I made a pact with my friends that someday, I would own a car just like that.
 I never strayed from that kid's dream.

-Lay the Hammer Down,
+Hammer Down,

+Chuck Stovall Jr.